 The sound of Draco’s soft footfalls pulled Hermione’s attention from the window.
 He looked barely a blink out of sleep, soft and rumpled and endearingly disheveled in a way he’d only grown into in fatherhood.
 That very same disheveled appearance often made Hermione reconsider the hard two-child limit they’d placed on their family after witnessing the sustained chaos that became the Potter household following Lily’s birth.

 “I don’t think I’ve woken up before you in years,” Hermione told him in a whisper as he slid beside her on the velvet sofa.
 “Actually, I don’t think I’ve been up before you for as long as I can remember,” she amended.
-She set her tea aside and leaned in for a kiss, melting against him in the blessed fragments of silence and solitude their sleeping children offered them in what she knew would be a brief, ephemeral moment.
+She set her tea aside and leaned in for a kiss, melting against him in the blessed fragments of silence and solitude their sleeping children offered them.
+She knew it would be a brief, ephemeral moment.

 “I couldn’t bring myself to wake you when Cassie started crying again,” he mumbled against her mouth, clearly still drowsy.